Training & Professional Development

 Evergreen offers training opportunities to employees and supervisors.
 Tuition and fee waivers let you attend classes through the school.

-We provide training on topics like Family Medical Leave Act, workers' compensation, and performance evaluations.
-Training offered by Evergreen Human Resources is available free of charge to employees.
-Talk to your supervisor, then email us to register for any currently available opportunities.
+We provide training on topics like Family Medical Leave Act and performance evaluations.
+Training offered by Evergreen Human Resource Services is available free of charge to employees.
+Talk to your supervisor, then register for any currently available opportunities.

 We also arrange for all required training.
-You will be contacted by email if you are required to attend a specific training session.
+You will be contacted by email if you are required to complete a specific training session.

-- Facilities Services arranges CPR/First Aid training several times each year.
+- CPR/First Aid training is arranged by Facilities Services several times each year.

 Work with your supervisor before you sign up for any off-campus training.
 Your work unit is responsible for funding off-campus training opportunities.
 If you have to travel to a training, see the Travel policy for reimbursement.
 If you have questions about time tracking for travel, contact Human Resource Services.